Gain Traction with IDS® from EOS®

 IDS is an essential step in meetings to remove the highest-priority obstacles in the way of getting work done.
 This process involves team members adding any Issues to their team’s Issues List, prioritizing them, and moving through the Issues Solving Track until there’s an actionable step to move forward.

-What does IDS stand for in L10?
+What does IDS stand for in Level 10 Meetings?

 What is the EOS IDS process?